dgusoff/knowledge-mining-code-along/instructions/index-attributes.md

 Use Case: Use this for fields where you want users to perform searches based on words or phrases.
 Example:
 A description field marked as searchable will allow users to find documents that contain keywords or phrases in the description.

+**Key Considerations**

+**Combining Attributes:**

+A field can have multiple attributes.
+For example, a productName might be retrievable, filterable, and searchable, but not sortable or facetable.

+**Storage and Performance:**

+Marking a field as searchable or facetable can increase the size of the index and may impact performance.
+Use these attributes judiciously.

+**Text Fields:**

+Searchable fields are typically for text and are processed using analyzers (e.g., tokenization, stemming).
+Non-searchable fields like numeric or date fields are often used for filtering, sorting, or faceting.